 - Explore the possibility of a global campaign that is built on local pillars.
 Localize the issue in a particular context acknowledging that global messages might not respond to local framings.
 Seek to identify the “added value” of the various stakeholders involved, and to target communications strategies at particular audiences (e.g. youth).
 Remember that the messenger is often as important as the message in terms of reaching specific audiences.

-- In addition to bringing together existing initiatives, encourage the targeted development of new content that gives a human rights-based perspective on migration, particularly those that fill gaps in current coverage of the issue within mainstream media, as well as using content developed in the field of art and through humor (e.g. satirical comedy), inter alia using such initiatives to take the ‘sting’ out of anti-migration rhetoric.
+- Bring together existing initiatives and encourage the targeted development of new content that gives a human rights-based perspective on migration, particularly those that fill gaps in current coverage of the issue within mainstream media.
+Consider using content developed in the field of art and through humor (e.g. satirical comedy) to take the ‘sting’ out of anti-migration rhetoric.
 Promote the use of grant-making as a way to encourage interaction between photographers/film makers and actors interested in reframing public narratives on migration.

 - Collate existing educational and awareness-raising material, including on hate speech, responsible communications, and migration and human rights issues.
 Further encourage capacity-development initiatives for media professionals and other relevant actors.